mahedjaved/m39week2/readme.md

 ---------------------------MY VERY FIRST WEBSITE (16/06/22) ----------------------------------------

-This repo contains the code required to make a clone of the BBC news website for the week 2 assessment for CodeNation
+This repo contains the code required to make a clone of the BBC news website for the week 2 assessment for CodeNation master course 39

 Portion of code and images are borrowed from : https://github.com/robin3317/BBC-News-Website.git